Learning from when things go wrong

 All hospitals participate in a national scheme to report when things go wrong.
-Since 1 April 2015, the Department of Health has agreed 14 types of errors which it believes should never happen and we are required to report these.
+Since 1 April 2015, the Department of Health and Social Care has agreed a number of errors which it believes should never happen and we are required to report these.
 They are called 'never events'.

 How are we doing?

 These errors should not occur and the numbers reported by all trusts are very small.
 Our target is therefore to have no never events.

 Our recent performance:

 - August – 0